Lochanelectron/Marvel-level-0-task/task8.md

+#Task 8
-# How to Build a Laser Artillery for Mosquito Annihilation
+## How to Build a Laser Artillery for Mosquito Annihilation

 Mosquitoes are tiny flying vampires that exist purely to ruin human happiness.
 In this article, we will design a **completely unnecessary but highly satisfying laser defense system** to eliminate them.